 - What would be a meaningful rehearsal for work after graduation in your discipline?

-The answers to these questions will be reflected in the Programme Aims and Programme level Intended Learning Outcomes.
+We will reflect the answers to these questions in the Programme Aims and Programme level Intended Learning Outcomes.
 Once there is a consensus in the course design team as to the answers to these questions you can explore.

-The next filter we want to use is a broad one, an exploration within the course team as to our students' potential orientation to learning.
-The reality is that by the time a student arrives at University to study, whether as an undergraduate or a postgraduate, their expectations of the discipline are not the only pre-formed attributes they possess.
+The next filter we want to use is broad, an exploration within the course team as to our students’ potential orientation to learning.
+By the time a student arrives at University to study, whether as an undergraduate or a postgraduate, their expectations of the discipline are not the only pre-formed attributes they possess.
 They also have a personal epistemology, or a concept of how knowledge is acquired, how they ‘best’ learn.

 As a course team, it is sensible to spend some time trying to walk in your students’ shoes and explore as much of their predispositions for learning, their personal epistemologies, as is possible.
 Again, the intention is not to stereotype particular groups of students, but to ensure that the learning you design is intended for them, not for you!

-Here are five key themes that emerge for an analysis of the scholarship in this area (Atkinson, 2014). you may want to explore the pages on this site concerning the POISE project.
+Here are five key themes that emerge for an analysis of the scholarship in this area (Atkinson, 2014).
+Explore the pages on this site concerning the POISE project.
 It is important that whilst there may be patterns in belief systems from individuals from the same cultural context, there will always be exceptions.
 Mapping your discipline expectations against these exceptions is a good place to start.
 Explore this table below, ask which of your potential students are likely to differ from your personal answers to these themes and associated questions.
 Do your students believe learning is about;

 |Pneumonic||Binary concept||Tutorial Question||Belief statements|